-If your home has the Nest Thermostat you may have read about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If your home is running on the Nest Thermostat you may have read about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear not!

-For more detailed instructions, please visit Nest Support page.
+For complete instructions, please visit Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later may have some problems, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
-Nest suggests recharging and restarting your thermostat to resolve the glitch and get it up and going again.
+Nest Thermostats that were updated recently to software version 5.1.3 or later may have some problems, including becoming unresponsive, not efficiently charging the battery, or turning off completely.
+Nest recommends recharging and restarting your thermostat to fix the glitch and get it up and running again.